Genealogical Data for John and Val

 I am beginning the posting of data I have accumulated on the Chilcutts of Henry County, TN.
 Other researchers, including Donna Moody (above), have traced this family back from TN to NC and VA; however, I only began with them in Stewart County and Henry County and followed them forward.
 The family head with whom I begin is Anthony, the immigrant, but I have concentrated on Anthony's descendant and my ancestor, Joshua, and his wife Elizabeth.

-The Gores of Henry County, Franklin County, Lincoln County, and Moore County, TN are so intimately tied to the Alexanders that my Alexander history will cover them in some detail.
+The Gores of Henry County, Franklin County, Lincoln County, and Moore County, TN are so intimately tied to the Alexanders that my Alexander history necessarily covers them in some detail.
 These Gores all descend from Thomas L. Gore, Sr., of Union County and Spartanburg County, SC, and Franklin County, and Henry County, TN.
 If she approves, I'll provide a link to a researcher who has more and better data than I on the Gore family before Thomas, as well as data on Thomas's brother Joshua and his descendants.

 The McMillins (sometimes spelled McMillans) are associated with the Alexander family in Spartanburg, SC, and in western KY.
 These McMillins descend from William McMillin from Spartanburg County, SC, and Logan County, KY, where he died in 1810.
 Although my McMillin data are sparse, I know that Matthew and William Alexander married William McMillin's daughters Eleanor and Esther, and Matthew's son Thomas married his cousin Elizabeth, who seems to have the spelling of McMillan most often.